Investment in Gemstones with Jeffery Bergman

 Interviewer: Okay, commission.

 Jeffery Bergman: Right.
 And there’s always the issue of, there’s not a guarantee that it’s going to sell.
 I would say sapphires over the last 20 years, maybe 30% of the sapphires that came to auction at Christie’s and Sotheby’s failed to sell.
 The bids weren’t high enough.
 Some of them went for two and three times the pre-auction estimate.
-So, again, the liquidity is the major issue if you’re comparing gold to precious gems.
-But certainly, if you’re playing in that upper stratosphere, I would say minimum of three carat for ruby, minimum of five carat for sapphire and emerald.
+So, again, liquidity is the major issue if you’re comparing gold to precious gems.
+But certainly, if you’re playing in that upper stratosphere, I would say a minimum of three carat for ruby, a minimum of five carat for sapphire and emerald.
 For emerald, you want a no-oil stone, or maybe an insignificant.
-And the lab reports that are most respected at Sotheby’s and Christie’s would be AGL, Gübelin and SSEF for Kashmir sapphires, Burma sapphires, Colombian emeralds, Burma rubies, etc. Those are your most important lab reports.
+And the lab reports that are most respected at Sotheby’s and Christie’s would be AGL, Gübelin, and SSEF for Kashmir sapphires, Burma sapphires, Colombian emeralds, Burma rubies, etc. Those are your most important lab reports.

 Jeffery Bergman: Now, if you add, again, if you add upon that that if you buy a top ruby, emerald, or sapphire at auction and you buy it in a vintage mounting from Van Cleef or from Cartier or from Tiffany, then you add to the desirability of it when you bring it back for resale.
 So where you buy will have an effect on your re salability.